U.S. Stock Futures Drop, Signaling End to Three-Day Rally

-U.S. stock futures dropped Friday, signaling an end to a three-day rally in American equities as volatility returns to markets amid concerns about the coronavirus pandemic's toll on human lives and the economy.
+U.S. stock futures dropped Friday, signaling an end to a three-day rally in American equities as volatility climbs amid concerns about the coronavirus pandemic's toll on human lives and the economy.

-Futures tied to the Dow Jones Industrial Average fell 2.4%.
+Futures tied to the Dow Jones Industrial Average fell almost 3%, suggesting the index may open over 600 points lower.
 The gauge of blue-chip stocks soared into bull-market territory Thursday, even though a fifth of its value has been erased since the start of the year.

-Other indicators suggest investors remain on edge.
+Other indicators point to investors remaining on edge.
 The Cboe Volatility Index, a closely watched measure of turbulence in U.S. stocks, jumped to near historic levels.

 The U.S. this week overtook China as the country with the most coronavirus cases with 85,991 confirmed infections, while fatalities topped 1,296.
 Hospitals in the New York metro area and Seattle have been overwhelmed despite stringent measures to curtail the contagion.